Emery sacked by Arsenal as Ljungberg takes temporary charge | Goal.com

 Emery sacked by Arsenal as Ljungberg takes temporary charge

-Arsenal have announced that head coach Unai Emery has been relieved of his duties at the Emirates Stadium effective immediately, with the Spanish boss having spent 18 months with the north London side.

-Assistant coach Freddie Ljungberg will take over Emery's responsibilities on an interim basis.
+Arsenal have confirmed the sacking of head coach Unai Emery after 18 months at the helm and have placed assistant Freddie Ljungberg in charge on a temporary basis.

-The former Sevilla and PSG trainer took over from the long-serving Arsene Wenger in May of 2018 and went on to lead the Gunners to the Europa League final last term, ultimately losing out to eventual champions Chelsea.
+Former Sevilla and Paris Saint-Germain boss Emery took over from the long-serving Arsene Wenger in May 2018 and went on to lead the Gunners to the Europa League final last term, ultimately losing out to Premier League rivals Chelsea.

 A summer of recruitment saw Nicolas Pepe, Kieran Tierney, David Luiz, Dani Ceballos and exciting young forward Gabriel Martinelli join the ranks as Arsenal planned to push for a return to Champions League football.

-Fortune hasn't the favoured the Gunners of late, however, with the club sitting eighth in the English top-flight and are now without a win in seven matches in all competitions, forcing the board's hand to make a change in the dugout.
+Fortune hasn't the favoured the Gunners of late, however, with the club sitting eighth in the English top-flight and they are now without a win in seven matches in all competitions, forcing the board's hand to make a change in the dugout following Thursday's 2-1 home defeat by Eintracht Frankfurt.

 A statement released by the club's official website reads: "We announce today that the decision has been taken to part company with our head coach Unai Emery and his coaching team.